jibblesskibbles87/btp-admin-guide-samples/sample-setups/README.md

 ## Naming Conventions and Tagging

-Ensuring naming conventions is one import aspect when provisioing and managing your SAP BTP account.
+Ensuring naming conventions is one import aspect when provisioning and managing your SAP BTP account.
 We will align our samples in accordance to the [Naming Conventions for SAP BTP Accounts](https://help.sap.com/docs/btp/btp-admin-guide/naming-conventions-for-sap-btp-accounts).

-To ensure consistent naming of your resources, we encapsulate the guidlines in dedicated module.
+To ensure consistent naming of your resources, we encapsulate the guidelines in dedicated module.
 Besides the naming we will also include the labels that can be attached to some resources on SAP BTP.

 We have created one module for the level of the [directory](./modules/sap-btp-naming-conventions-directory/README.md) and one for the level of the [subaccount](./modules/sap-btp-naming-conventions-subaccount/README.md).